 The proposed amendment shall have priority on the Senate’s agenda at its next regular meeting for general discussion but without formal action of any kind.
 At a subsequent regular meeting, occurring not sooner than three weeks after the date of the meeting at which the proposal receives general discussion, the matter shall be acted upon by written secret ballot and a vote of one more than a majority of the total voting membership of the Senate shall be required for adoption.
 All proposed amendments shall retain priority on the agenda until action is completed.

 The assembled Faculty shall have the authority to amend the Constitution upon its own initiative.
 Amendments may be proposed at a meeting of the Faculty by a majority vote with an informational copy of the proposed amendment being furnished to the Senate Chairperson.
-At a subsequent meeting of the Faculty, to be called by the President, and occurring not sooner than three weeks after the date of the meeting at which the proposal was submitted, the proposed amendment shall be considered and, upon approval by a two thirds majority of a quorum of the Faculty.
-All amendments to the Constitution must be approved by the President and the Council of Trustees.
+At a subsequent meeting of the Faculty, to be called by the President, and occurring not sooner than three weeks after the date of the meeting at which the proposal was submitted, the proposed amendment shall be considered and, upon approval by a two thirds majority of a quorum of the Faculty shall be sent to the President and the Council of Trustees for approval.

 Faculty Senate shall conduct a review of its Constitution and Bylaws every 10 years.